Italki is the best website to teach languages online.

 - More enjoyable classes for you and your students

-If you’re a community tutor in Italki, you can also provide one kind of class: “conversation practice”.
-However, you can still tune up your sales copy.
+If you’re a community teacher in Italki, you can also offer “conversation practice” classes.
+You can still boost your sales copy, though.

-If you’re a professional teacher, you can set different kinds of classes, like “Italian for opera”, “French for travelers”, or “business English”, each with a different price.
+If you’re a trained teacher, you can charge different rates for different types of courses, such as “Italian for opera,” “French for travelers,” or “business English.”.

 Despite this, I’d still recommend having a more general course in the beginning.

-You can always keep an expensive course available as an anchor.
-This means that, thanks to the high price of this option, the other options will feel more affordable.
+As an anchor, you can always keep an expensive course on hand.
+Thanks to the high cost of this option, the other options will appear more affordable.

-Remember the people who are booking your class are not fluent in English, so you need to make it simple for them.
+Remember that the people who are signing up for your class are not native English speakers, so make it as easy as possible for them.

-If you teach languages other than English, it’s still a good idea to write your profile and course description in English to be beginner-friendly.
+Even if you don’t teach English, it’s still a good idea to write your profile and course description in English to make it more accessible to beginners.

-In theory, you can teach online with your phone and a data plan, but in reality, you are charging students for a service and need to make the experience as painless as possible to receive high feedback.
-Here are my recommendations.
+In theory, you can teach online using only your phone and a data plan, but in practice, you are charging students for a service and should make the experience as pleasant as possible to gain positive reviews.
+Here are my suggestions

 You find more tips for a productive online language class on Skype.

-You must buy a decent headset right away!
+You need to get a nice headset right away!

-Don’t make the same mistake that I made.
-I don’t know how many students I lost because my cheap microphone failed or caught noise from the surroundings.
+Make sure you don’t make the same mistake I did.
+I don’t know how many students I missed because my cheap microphone failed or picked up background noise.

 Here’s my guide to headsets for online teaching.